• Skip to primary navigation

 Instructions

-• Store in an airtight container at room temp for 2 days or in the fridge up to two weeks.
+• Store smart: Once cooled, transfer cookies to an airtight container lined with parchment or wax paper.
+They’ll stay fresh at room temperature for a couple of days or in the fridge for up to two weeks.

 Tried this recipe?Mention @prettydeliciouslife or tag #PDLrecipes!